Home / Career Guides / Office Coordinator

 What makes a good office coordinator?

 The best office coordinators are organized, able to think on their feet, and welcoming and friendly.
-As the first person visitors see, it’s good to be positive and welcoming.
-Comfort with technology and software programs is also important for a good office coordinator.
+It’s good to be positive and welcoming as the first person visitors see.
+Comfort with technology and software programs is also important for a good coordinator.

 Are there career advancement opportunities for office coordinators?